Quantum dynamical signatures of non-Hermitian boundary modes: Introduction

-Our work provides a new theoretical lens on the separability of NH bulk and boundary modes in open quantum matter, and should inform the design of future NH photonic, atomic, or superconducting platforms where boundary-mode engineering is critical.
+In a full open quantum framework, our work characterizes the dynamical separability of NH boundary modes.
+A successful separation facilitated by engineered dissipation not only sheds light on the NH topology of Lindbladians, but also offers the prospect of future design of NH photonic, atomic and superconducting platforms where boundary-mode engineering is critical.

+The paper is structured as follows: first, we introduce a general scheme to modulate Liouvillian separation gap with sublattice dissipation (\Cref{sec:gf}).
+Specifically, we employ QBLs and present a minimal model with exact solutions, the bond-dissipative Su-Schrieffer-Heeger (SSH) chain with odd sites (\Cref{sec:model}).
+Second, by probing boson densities, we witness dynamical signatures of NH boundary modes in terms of distinct damping behaviors and polarization drift.
+We relate these signatures to quantum phase transitions and unveil the NH BBC of the non-Bloch Hamiltonian (\Cref{sec:dyn}).
+Third, we address the instabilities and singularities in our QBLs, accompanied by an analysis on the asymptotically unstable finite-size dynamics (\Cref{sec:is}).